hao-ai-lab/FastVideo/README.md

 ```

 ## 🚀 Inference

+### Inference FastHunyuan on single RTX4090
-We now offer fp8 version of FastHunyuan and it can carry out inference on single RTX4090 GPU.
+We now offer fp4 quantization version inference for FastHunyuan and it can carry out inference on single RTX4090 GPU with 20G VRAM requirement.
 Please use the following command to download the package and install extra package to the env.
 ```
 # Download the model weight
 python scripts/huggingface/download_hf.py --repo_id=FastVideo/FastHunyuan-diffusers --local_dir=data/FastHunyuan-diffusers --repo_type=model
-# Update the diffusers dev version from source, install bitsandbytes
-cd data && git clone https://github.com/huggingface/diffusers.git && cd diffusers && pip install -e . && cd ../.. && pip install bitsandbytes
 # CLI inference
 bash scripts/inference/inference_diffusers_hunyuan.sh
 ```